Aliki Brandenberg: Career

-After graduating from the Philadelphia Museum School of Art in 1951, Brandenberg worked briefly at the J. C. Penney Company in New York, in that company's display department.
+After graduating from the Philadelphia Museum School of Art in 1951, Brandenberg worked briefly at JCPenney in New York, in that company's display department.
 She then moved back to Philadelphia and worked as a freelance artist, creating art for advertising and display purposes.
 She also taught classes in art, worked as a muralist, and started a greeting card company.

 In 1956 Brandenberg decided to explore her Greek heritage, as well as many other parts of Europe.
 During her travels she met Franz Brandenberg, whom she married the following year.
 After moving to Franz's native Switzerland, Brandenberg wrote her first book, The Story of William Tell, about the legendary Swiss archer.
 The book, published in 1960, was well received.
 Brandenberg and her husband moved to New York, where Brandenberg began in earnest her long career as an illustrator and author of books for children.

 She has written and illustrated many books and she has also illustrated books for other authors, including her husband Franz Brandenberg.
 Brandenberg's career as an author and illustrator led her to explore many subjects of historic and scientific interest.
 Her nonfiction books, either written by herself or by others, touch upon matters as varied as dinosaurs, mammoths, book manufacturing, Shakespeare, evolution, and growing up.
 Aliki's fictional works explore such themes as family and friendship.
 Brandenberg's Greek heritage is also a recurring theme in her works, both fiction and nonfiction.